On the Beach-1959

 Director, Stanley Kramer knows his way around a message movie.
 He also directed the racially important Guess Who’s Coming to Dinner starring Spencer Tracy and Katharine Hepburn in 1967.

-The romances between Dwight, Moira, Peter, and Mary are my favorite aspects of the film.
+The romance between Dwight, Moira, Peter, and Mary is my favorite aspect of the film.
 Dwight has lost his wife and two children so out of loneliness falls for Moira, who has never married and has no one.
-Their soon-to-be doomed romance is fraught with complications as they cling to each other ever so tenderly knowing their time is limited.
+Their soon-to-be doomed romance is fraught with complications as they cling to each other so tenderly knowing their time is limited.

 Peter and Mary, on the other hand, are married with an infant young daughter.
 A major conflict the couple deals with is whether to take suicide pills rather than get sick and die a slow and painful death.